abnth/AakashTechSupport/docs/unifieddoc.rst

 **Discussion Forum**
 ~~~~~~~~~~~~~~~~~~~~

-The Discuusion Forum is an online site where people can hold conversations
+The Discussion Forum is an online site where people can hold conversations
 in the form of posted messages.Various kinds of questions are posted are on
 the forum where other can answer these questions depending upon their
 knowledge of the topic.